UKPLab/sentence-transformers/docs/pretrained-models/multilingual-models.md

-# Multilingual Pre-Trained Models
+# Extending Sentence Embeddings Models to New Languages
-The issue with the multilingual BERT (mBERT) as well as with XLM-RoBERTa is that those produce rather bad sentence representation out-of-the-box.
-Especially, the vectors spaces are not well aligned.
-If an English and a Spanish sentence have the same meaning, these BERT produces different sentence embeddings.
-This is especially an issue for cross-lingual tasks.
+The issue with multilingual BERT (mBERT) as well as with XLM-RoBERTa is that those produce rather bad sentence representation out-of-the-box.
+Further, the vectors spaces between languages are not  aligned, i.e., the sentences with the same content in different languages would be mapped to different locations in the vector space.

-Currently I train various multilingual models that can be used for producing sentence embeddings.
-The models have aligned vector spaces, i.e., independet of the language, sentences with similar meanings should be mapped to the same point in vector space.
+In my publication [Making Monolingual Sentence Embeddings Multilingual using Knowledge Distillation](https://arxiv.org/abs/2004.09813) I describe any easy approach to extend sentence embeddings to further languages.

-## Available models:
+## Available Pre-trained Models
 - **distiluse-base-multilingual-cased**: Supported languages: Arabic, Chinese, Dutch, English, French, German,  Italian, Korean, Polish, Portuguese, Russian, Spanish, Turkish.
 Model is based on DistilBERT-multi-lingual.

-Further models and details will be added soon.

 ## Usage
 You can use the model in the following way: